openimis/openimis_docs/_include/um/insuree_policies/insuree.rst

 Find Insuree
 """"""""""""

-  Access to the Find Insuree Page is restricted to users with the role of Accountant, Clerk and Health Facility Receptionist.
+  Access to the Find Insuree Page is restricted to users with the system roles of Accountant, Clerk and Health Facility Receptionist or with a role including an access to Insurees and Families/Insuree/Search.
 Pre-conditions